SalesforceLabs/OrgCheck/docs/index8.classdiagram.md

 ## Starting point: the API class!

-The starting point in the Org Check api is the `API` class (how original!) located in the file build/src/api/orgcheck-api.js
+The starting point in the Org Check API is the `API` class (in `packages/orgcheck-api/src/api/orgcheck-api-impl.ts`), built and exported as `packages/orgcheck-api/dist/orgcheck.js`.

 ### Diagram of the API class